sithmel/config-burger/README.md

   }
 ]);
 ```
+The latter allows to use reg exp matching in JSON files.

+## Matching booleans, numbers, etc.
+The library used for matching is [occamsrazor-validator](https://github.com/sithmel/occamsrazor-validator#validatormatch).
+It can matches perform matching with numbers, boolean, objects (recursively) etc.

 ## Overriding inner properties
 A layer can contain properties defining a inner part of the object to override.
 This uses the lodash/set syntax: